-- which climate change risks are most material to the Plan; - how to take account of transition and physical risks; and - how climate change affects the Trustee's risk appetite.
+- Which climate change risks are most material to the Plan; - · How to take account of transition and physical risks; and - How climate change affects the Trustee's risk appetite.

-The tools are used to identify the key risks that the Trustee should focus on.
-The Trustee assesses these risks as part of its investment decision-making processes and monitors them through its risk register to ensure all risks are being considered and managed consistently and proportionately.
+The tools are used to identify the key risks that the Trustee should focus on which are then added to the Plan's risk register.
+The Trustee assesses these risks as part of its investment decisionmaking processes and monitors them through its risk register to ensure all risks are being considered and managed consistently and proportionately.